Late Effects of the Central Nervous System

 The neurocognitive consequences of CNS disease and treatment may have a considerable impact on functional outcomes for brain tumor survivors.

 - In childhood and adolescence, neurocognitive deficits have been associated with poor social adjustment, including problems with peer relations, social withdrawal, and reduced social skills.[35,36]

 - CNS tumor survivors are more likely to need special education services than are survivors of other malignancies.

 - Adult CNS tumor survivors are less likely to live independently, marry, and graduate from college than are survivors of other malignancies and siblings.[37-39]

 Neurocognitive outcomes in acute lymphoblastic leukemia (ALL) survivors

 The increase in cure rates for children with ALL over the past decades has resulted in greater attention to the neurocognitive morbidity and quality of life of survivors.
 The goal of current ALL treatment is to minimize adverse late effects while maintaining high survival rates.
 To minimize the risk of late sequelae, patients are stratified for treatment according to their risk of relapse.
-Cranial radiation is reserved for the fewer than 20% of children who are considered at high risk for CNS relapse.
+Cranial irradiation is reserved for the fewer than 20% of children who are considered at high risk for CNS relapse.

 Although low-risk, standard-risk, and most high-risk patients are treated with chemotherapy-only protocols, early reports of neurocognitive late effects for ALL patients were based on heterogeneously treated groups of survivors who were treated with combinations (simultaneously or sequentially) of intrathecal chemotherapy, radiation therapy, and high-dose chemotherapy, making it difficult to differentiate the impact of the individual treatment components.
 However, outcome data are increasingly available regarding the risk of neurocognitive late effects in survivors of childhood ALL treated with chemotherapy only.